300ani/smartThesaurus/materials/README.md

 ### Relevant papers
-Theoretical resources for this project are present in thei directory.
+Theoretical resources for this project are present here.

 ### Project proposal: